gbourniq/django-on-aws/README.md

 make publish                     <-- Push django app docker image to Dockerhub
 ```

-### Run the application container on a remote server with a Terraform and Ansible deployment
+### Run the application container on a remote server with Terraform and Ansible

 Terraform and ansible files located in `./deployment/dev/` can be used to quickly create an ec2 instance (or multiple) using Terraform code, and deploy the docker image to the server via Ansible playbooks.
+Note these commands are not covered by the CI/CD pipeline and are mainly intended for a quick ad-hoc deployment testing.

 Terraform steps:
 - Create EC2 instance(s)